1/31/2025

 Henrik Sjölund

-Good morning, everybody, and welcome to the year-end report presentation for the Holmen Group.
-It's me, Henrik Sjölund, and Anders Jernhall.
-We will go through the presentation, and then, as usually, we take your questions after the presentation.
+Good morning everybody and welcome to the year-end report presentation for the Holmen Group.
+It's me, Henrik Sjölund and Anders Jernhall.
+We will go through the presentation and then as usually we take your questions after the presentation.
 So let's start.
 Well, in the fourth quarter of 2024, we were able to deliver a bit over 700 million SEK.
 It's, as you know, a bit slower in the fourth quarter.
 It was a bit slower also in the fourth quarter for us this year.
-A bit slower maybe than normal.
+Bit slower maybe than normal.
 And we had two stops.
-And as I said, the market a bit softer. still a good result and if you look at the full year of 2024 3.7 billion secrets in a historic perspective a really good result if you look at our industry we were able to deliver 16 percent and if you take it in a historic perspective we've been able to deliver actually return on capital employed of 19 over the last 10 years and to be honest in the in 2024 we didn't have any contribution from wood products so if you look at board and paper we were actually a little bit over 20 percent We have had a meeting in the board of directors in Holmen and given the good result, our business model and the outlook in our financial position, the board of directors have decided to propose to the annual general meeting an ordinary dividend of 9 SEK and an extra dividend of 3 SEK.
+And as I said, the market a bit softer.
+Still a good result.
+And if you look at the full year of 2024, 3.7 billion SEK, it's in a historic perspective, a really good result.
+If you look at our industry, we were able to deliver 16%.
+And if you take it in a historic perspective, we've been able to deliver actually return on capital employed of 19% over the last 10 years.
+And to be honest, in 2024, we didn't have any contribution from wood products.
+So if you look at board and paper, we were actually a little bit over 20%.
+We have had a meeting in the board of directors in Holmen and given the good result, our business model and the outlook in our financial position, the board of directors have decided to propose to the annual general meeting an ordinary dividend of 9 SEK and an extra dividend of 3 SEK.
 Our position is strong, as I said.
 And just a reminder what we have done the couple of last two years.
-We've actually distributed to the shareholders 6 billion SEK through dividends, extra dividends and some sharebacks, buybacks.
-Changing subject totally.
-Anders, before we go through the forest valuation, a few words about the wood market.
-And I think I've been standing here for a couple of years now, at least talking about wood prices only going up.
+We've actually distributed to the shareholders six billion SEK through dividends, extra dividends and some sharebacks, buybacks.
+Changing subject totally, Anders, before we go through the forest valuation, a few words about the wood market.
+I think I've been standing here for a couple of years now, at least talking about wood prices only going up.
 And that was the case also in the fourth quarter, especially timber became more expensive.
 And as we stand today, pulpwood is maybe slightly better balanced, not as much pressure as it is on the saw log side.
 You can see also here that there is a spread between the average cost for us, in this case, between saw logs and pulpwood.
 And it's in south of Sweden where the timber is extremely expensive.
 And also in the case of us, we are, especially our saw mills down in the south, are in the area most affected by spruce bark beetle infestation, which we'll come back to a bit when we discuss the wood products business.
-But this has been going on for a long time, and this is a challenge, especially the big difference between the different parts in Sweden.
+But this has been going on for a long time, and this is a challenge, especially the big difference between the different parts in Sweden now.
 If we then look at, and this is our own calculation, to see what's left after you have sold wood products and pulp and paid for the wood.
 If you look at the wood product side, the sawmills operations, well, there the relationship between what you pay for the wood and what you have left is fairly normal.
 But if you look at the pulpwood sector, still there is a quite good margin, isn't it?
 It's not bad.
 So as it looks right now, yes, the pulp mills can pay the high price for the pulpwood in the market.
-Higher cost for wood, bad for the industry, good for the forest.
+Higher cost for wood, bad for industry, good for the forest.

 speaker